16 Best Fish for 2.5 Gallon Tanks

 - Things to Consider

-Many customers choose to buy small fish tanks due to many positive reasons.
-First, these tanks are more affordable than others.
+Many first time ‘fish people’ choose to buy a small fish tank due to a variety reasons.
+Firstly, and most commonly, these tanks are chosen because they are more affordable than their larger cousins.

-A small tank allows you to place it anywhere you like such as in your home office, in the kids’ playroom, in the living room, and more.
+Secondly, there may be a physical space limitation where the tank is to be placed.
+A small tank allows you to place it anywhere you like such as in your home office, in the kids’ playroom, in the living room, and more….

-As an owner, you should give your fish enough room to be comfortable in.
-So, it’s time to think about the fish size in relation to the fishbowl.
+As a responsible and caring owner, you will provide your fish enough room to be comfortable, room to exercise, room to play and do other fishy things!
+Keeping this in mind, it’s time to think about fish size in relation to the fishbowl.

-In fact, if you have a small tank, consider choosing the smaller fish.
-In addition to the fish size, there are also some different factors you need to consider.
+In addition to the fish size, there are other important factors to consider.

 Many people want to add tropical fish to their bowl or tank.
 These fish can do best between 70 and 78 F.